 Now let us train the model by selecting the green train button on top right hand side of the page

-This initiates the first automatic training(Iteration 1) based on the tags you assigned and images associated to it.
+This initiates the first automatic training(Iteration 1) based on the tags you assigned and images associated with it.

 Once that step is completed let us review the output of the training.